Droplet rebounds off a fluid bath at low Weber numbers: Problem formulation

 which are subject to

 and

-Here, $\Delta_H = \partial_{rr} + (1/r) \partial_r$ is the two-dimensional Laplacian (for axially symmetric functions), and $\kappa$ is twice the (linearized) mean curvature operator.
+Here, $\Delta_H = \partial_{rr} + (1/r)\,\partial_r$ denotes the two-dimensional Laplacian for axially symmetric functions, and $\kappa$ is twice the mean-curvature operator; after linearization, $\kappa$ is reduced to $\Delta_H$.
 The function $\phi$ is harmonic on its domain ($\Delta\phi = 0,\ z \leq 0$), thus allowing for the definition of the Dirichlet-to-Neumann operator for the Laplace problem in said domain.
 This operator is given by:

 \citep[see][]{GaleanoRiosEtAl2017}, in which, the correspondence $\{(x, y, 0) \in \mathbb{R}^3\} \equiv \mathbb{R}^2$ has been made, and $\Phi(r,t)\coloneqq \phi(r,z=0,t)$.
 Therefore, equation (\ref{eqn:dirichlet-to-neumann}), together with axial symmetry, reduces this three-dimensional problem to a one-dimensional configuration.